JFXtras/jfxtras-styles/README.md

 ### Feedback request
-Please send pictures of your application that is using JMetro, this is very important for us to know how users are effectively using it and make adjustments accordingly and only if you allow it, to showcase example uses.
+Please send pictures of your application that is using JMetro, this is very important for us to know how users are effectively using it and make adjustments accordingly, to make JMetro better.
+And only if you allow it, to showcase example uses.